Asteski/WinMac-Menu/README.md

-MenuStyle | `legacy` (modern hidden unless compiled with ENABLE_MODERN_STYLE) DefaultIcon | Optional path to a .ico used when an item has no explicit icon and (for folders) system folder icon isn’t used ShowIcons | `0|1` (renamed from LegacyIcons; LegacyIcons still accepted for backward compatibility) ShowExtensions | `0|1` (default 1).
+MenuStyle | `legacy` (modern hidden unless compiled with ENABLE_MODERN_STYLE) DefaultIcon | Optional path to a .ico used when an item has no explicit icon and (for folders) system folder icon isn’t used ShowIcons | `0|1` (renamed from LegacyIcons; LegacyIcons still accepted for backward compatibility) ShowFileExtensions | `0|1` (default 1).
 When 0, file extensions are hidden in folder listings, inline expansions, and recent items (filename mode).
-Deprecated `HideExtensions` (legacy) still honored and inverts this value.
+Back-compat: `ShowExtensions`; deprecated `HideExtensions` still honored and inverts this value.
 RecentShowExtensions | `0|1` (default 1).
 When 0, extensions are hidden in the Recent submenu (filename mode) regardless of ShowExtensions.
 Deprecated `RecentHideExtensions` still honored and inverts this value.
 RecentShowCleanItems | `0|1` (default 1).
 When 1 adds a separator + "Clear Recent Items" entry at the bottom of the Recent submenu that deletes all .lnk entries from the system Recent folder.
 ShowFolderIcons | `0|1` when true uses the system small folder icon for folder items/submenus instead of DefaultIcon unless a per-item icon is set
+RecentMax | Maximum recent entries (default 12) RunInBackground | `true|false` (default true).
+When true, app stays running in background with message loop for instant menu access.
+When false, app exits after menu closes (legacy behavior).
+ShowTrayIcon | `true|false` (default true).
+When true and running in background, shows system tray icon with right-click context menu for settings and controls.
+StartOnLogin | `true|false` (default false).
+When true, adds app to Windows startup via registry Run entry.
+Requires elevation to change this setting.
-RecentMax | Maximum recent entries (default 12) FolderSubmenuDepth | Max nested folder submenu depth (1–4) FolderSubmenuOpen | `single|double` click depth-1 submenu folders to open (default single) FolderShowOpenEntry | `true|false` show an “Open <folder>” top entry inside folder submenus when single-click open is active
+FolderSubmenuDepth | Max nested folder submenu depth (1–4) FolderSubmenuOpen | `single|double` click depth-1 submenu folders to open (default single) FolderShowOpenEntry | `true|false` show an “Open <folder>” top entry inside folder submenus when single-click open is active